Help Save Lives With Heads Up! Helmet Safety Campaign

 With motorbikes becoming increasingly popular as a major mode of transportation for the young, promoting the use of helmets has become a necessary mission of AIP Foundation.

-A report by the World Health Organization revealed that India's poor infrastructure and mismanaged traffic claimed approximately more than 210 000 lives a year(1).
+A report by the World Health Organization revealed that Bangladesh's poor infrastructure and mismanaged traffic claimed approximately 25,000 lives a year(1).
 The WHO noted that road traffic injuries are the leading cause of death of people aged 5-29.
 It's a "silent endemic" that's been hurting the region for decades, and the numbers are seen to increase year after year.

 But it isn't too late yet, people can save the young generation and the future they hold.